ddevault/starbound-dev/index.md

 This is **not** a hub for modding.
 If you're interested in modding, [start here](http://starbounder.org/Modding).
 This is for reverse engineering and creating entirely new software in the Starbound ecosystem.

+## Help wanted

+* [Networking](/networking): A work-in-progress.
+Help decoding and documenting the protocol would be great.
+  * More pages documeting the connection procedure and other info would be great.
+* <span class="text-danger">Level Format</span>: This page needs to be written

 ## Projects

 Only open-source projects will be listed here.